exonum/exonum/TUTORIAL.md

 ### Configuration changes testing

 If your service has its own configuration, you may need to test the response to a configuration change.
-With the testkit you can create the configuration change proposal and commit it.
+With the testkit you can create a configuration change proposal change proposal and commit it.

 ```rust
 let mut testkit = TestKitBuilder::validator()